A Few Tips About Cross-Border Insurance

 So, in a manner of speaking, they’re working on it.

-Negotiate an Agreement with a Mexican-based Logistics Company
+Negotiate an Agreement with a Mexico-based Logistics Company

-The first step that many shippers take is to work with a Mexican based logistics company.
+The first step that many shippers take is to seek out and work with a Mexico-based logistics company.
 Generally, these logistics companies provide either full liability or limited liability protection for freight been moved through their network.

 Some coverages can include $25 per pound, while others approach $100,000 per container load.